pkgcore/pkgcore/dev-notes/portage-differences.rst

 Disclaimer
 ----------

-Pkgcore moves fairly fast in terms of development- will strive to keep this doc upto date, but it may lag.
+Pkgcore moves fairly fast in terms of development- we will strive to keep this doc up to date, but it may lag behind the actual code.

 --------------------------
 Ebuild environment changes